-The Bengal cat is widely known for their sleek and soft coat that contains fur patterns that are marbled and spotted.
+The Bengal cat is widely known for its sleek and soft coat that contains fur patterns that are marbled and spotted.
 Both patterns are tri-coloured, which makes every single cat unique.
-They give to Bengal some spots that have darker perspective and outline, which makes them similar to Jaguar.
+They give to Bengal some spots that have a darker perspective and outline, which makes them similar to Jaguar.

 Bengal cats are available in different colours such as:

 They have white tummies that are similar to wild cat and eyes are gold or green, but in some cases, they can be blue.

 Bengals can reach up to 5.5 kg in weight.

 Bengals are not what you think because they were not named after the Bengal tiger, but the Latin name for Asian Leopard Cat.
 This is becoming Asian Leopard Cat was the ancestor of Bengal cat.
 They were crossed by the American breed Jean Mill.
 The result was to see whether they are strong and healthy as the independent hybrid.
 They were recognized by ICA (International Cat Association) in 1983 and recognized in 1991.

 Bengal cats have wild roots, which make them very hard to handle and tame, but in the fact according to some owners, they could be easily tamed.
 They are not lap cats, but still, they enjoy human company, especially when children are around.
 In the same time, they are very energetic and love to hunt and play games.

 Bengal cats retained the ability to love swimming and taking a bath in the sink because of Asian Leopard Cat’s fishing ability.
 They are very energetic cats that require lots of time for the occupation of mind and body.